How Do I Get My Website Found by AI Search Engines?

 People use AI search by asking questions.
 "What is the best accountant in Leeds?" or "How much does a kitchen extension cost?"
 If your website answers those questions clearly, AI platforms are more likely to cite you.

 Add an FAQ section to your key pages.
-Use the actual questions your customers ask as headings, then answer them in plain language.
-Keep answers to 2-3 sentences where possible — AI platforms prefer concise, direct answers.
+Use the questions your customers ask as headings.
+Answer them in plain language.
+Keep answers to 2-3 sentences.
+AI platforms prefer concise, direct answers.

 4. Get mentioned on other websites

-AI models learn about your business partly from what other websites say about you.
-If your business is mentioned on industry directories, review sites, trade publications, or news articles, AI platforms treat that as evidence that you are a real and relevant business.
+AI models learn about your business from what other websites say about you.
+Mentions on industry directories, review sites, trade publications, and news articles signal that you are a real, relevant business.

 5. Submit your site to Bing

 ChatGPT uses Bing's search index to find websites.
-If your site is not in Bing, ChatGPT cannot find you — regardless of how good your content is.
+If your site is not in Bing, ChatGPT cannot find you.

 Go to Bing Webmaster Tools, add your site, and submit your sitemap.
 It is free and takes about 10 minutes.
 For a step-by-step walkthrough, see our Bing submission guide.